syncfusion/ej2-javascript-docs/src/grid/grid/how-to/display-custom-tool-tip-for-columns-in-grid.md

 import { data } from './datasource.ts';
 import { Tooltip } from '@syncfusion/ej2-popups';

+let tooltip: Tooltip = new Tooltip({
+    target: ".e-rowcell", // set the target element to show the tooltip on hovering it
+    beforeRender: beforeRender
+  }, "#Tooltip");

 let grid: Grid = new Grid({
     dataSource: data,
     columns: [